cloudfoundry/docs-cfcr/docs/installing/gcp/routing-gcp.md

 ##(Optional) Step 1: Set Up Your Environment

-If you are still working in the same Google Cloud Shell session from the [Deploying BOSH for Kubo on GCP](deploying-bosh-gcp/) topic, skip to [Step 2](#Step-2-Configure-Load-Balancers).
+If you are still working in the same Google Cloud Shell session from the [Deploying BOSH for Kubo on GCP](deploying-bosh-gcp/) topic, skip to [Step 2: Configure Load Balancers](#Step-2-Configure-Load-Balancers).

 If you have started a new Google Cloud Shell session, perform the following steps: